 The idea for Rewind Replay was shared by Deepak Srinivasan at Maraa and Rashmi Gopal.
 Deepak took me along to meet Rashmi and after talking, playing and drinking tea together, we decided to host these playing sessions.

 Then Meeta and Pallavi met Rashmi, set the dates and the got the playing sessions happening.

 Facilitation: Pallavi Chander, Meeta Jain and others

 Introductory note (by Meeta): Navakankari, Choka bara, Aadu huli aata still rings a familiar bell to many inhabitants of Bangalore.
 These were the broad games that still exist as living traditions in many parts of the state but are fast disappearing from the world of a typical urban kid.
-Often these were played in outdoor and semi outdoors spaces.
-The underlying grid gets drawn onto the available ground which soon transforms to becoming a fascinating landscape of entities like seeds, shells, dices, stones, beads et all , traversing it till the game gets over.
+Often these were played in outdoor and semi-outdoors spaces.
+The underlying grid gets drawn onto the available ground which soon transforms to become a fascinating landscape of entities like seeds, shells, dices, stones, beads et all, traversing it till the game gets over.

 Photographs of Rewind Replay: